 In an interview with Mick Garris on "Take One," John Landis stated that in a preview, he included a scene in which you saw more of how the three bums in the junkyard were killed.
 People reacted so strongly, and loudly for the rest of the preview, that he was afraid that people would miss some of the key plot points at the end of the film.
 He added that he felt it was a bad idea because it might have made the movie stand out more.

-The scene where Alex is attacked through the hospital room window in David's dream-within-a-dream bears uncanny resemblance to a scene from horror anthology Dead of Night (1945).
-Only in Dead of Night, the nurse is not attacked.
+The scene where Alex is attacked through the hospital room window in David's dream-within-a-dream bears uncanny resemblance to a scene from horror anthology Dead of Night (1945), only in that film, the nurse is not attacked.